OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The [HashiCorp Vault - JWT Login](https://library.octopus.com/step-templates/d49bc861-cd36-4624-960c-77613a54b139/actiontemplate-hashicorp-vault-jwt-login) step template authenticates with a Vault Server using the [JWT](https://www.vaultproject.io/docs/auth/ldap) authentication method.
 This allows Vault integration using a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).

-You might choose to authenticate using a JWT if you are already using this auth method in your organisation, and are seen as a good option when making requests over HTTP, as it's a self-contained token that can be generated anywhere.
+You might choose to authenticate using a JWT if you're already using this auth method in your organization.
+It's seen as a good option when making requests over HTTP, as it's a self-contained token that can be generated anywhere.

 :::hint
 **Generating a JWT**
-Octopus has two existing step templates to generate a JWT, signed with a private key, but they aren't covered in this post.
+Octopus has 2 existing step templates to generate a JWT, signed with a private key, but they aren't covered in this post.
 For more information see the step template descriptions:

 - [JWT - Generate JSON Web Token](https://library.octopus.com/step-templates/1ca0401c-dfca-420e-81ca-1f4b7cf02d2d/actiontemplate-jwt-generate-json-web-token)
 - [HashiCorp Vault - Generate JWT](https://library.octopus.com/step-templates/e72fd23a-3bfd-4758-a720-2462d5206f65/actiontemplate-hashicorp-vault-generate-jwt)
 :::

-After authentication, the `client_token` from the Vault response will be made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `JWTAuthToken` for use in other steps.
+After authentication, the `client_token` from the Vault response is made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `JWTAuthToken` for use in other steps.

 #### JWT login parameters {#jwt-login-parameters}